 4. Pheomelanin Pigment Creates Their Color

-Just the same as humans with red hair, orange cats produce a pigment called pheomelanin.
+Like humans with red hair, orange cats produce a pigment called pheomelanin.
 This pigment is responsible for all ginger cats and their human counterparts.
-Human redheads are known for their bold, fiery personalities.
+Some redheads are known for their bold, fiery personalities.
 Does the same trait extend to our feline friends?
-With orange tabbies, not generally—but with some, it’s definitely possible.
+With orange tabbies, it does not generally—but with some, it’s possible.

 5. Orangies Tend to Be Relaxed

-Ginger cats have quite the reputation for being super chill.
+Ginger cats have quite the reputation for being relaxed.
 Some of them are even borderline lazy.
-If you want a cat who will plop down by your side whenever you’re ready for some downtime, this is your guy or gal.
+If you want a cat that will plop by your side whenever you’re ready for downtime, the tabby is ideal.
 Their naturally low energy makes them ideal companions for small kids or seniors.
 Orange cats also work well in multi-pet households.

 6. Orange Tabbies LOVE Food

 The orange tabby will be the cat that wakes you up in the morning if you forget to feed them in time.
-They love their food.
-And if you start off feeding them wet food, you just might spoil them so much that they refuse their dry kibble.
-While it’s cute to have a chubby lug of joy, beware of obesity.
+They love their food, and if you start off feeding them wet food, you just might spoil them so much that they refuse their dry kibble.
+While it’s cute to have a chubby cat, beware of obesity.
 These cats will eat until they’re overweight if you let them.
 You have to put the brakes on any excessive snacking.

 7. Orangies Have Lots of Nicknames

 Because of their coloring, they’ve taken on quite a few nicknames over the years.
-Most commonly, they are referred to as ginger, yellow, caramel, butterscotch, and marmalade cats.
-It’s pretty fitting that orange cats are known by so many food names since they’re so crazy about tasty treats and mealtime.
+They are commonly referred to as ginger, yellow, caramel, butterscotch, and marmalade cats.
+It’s pretty fitting that orange cats are known by so many food names since they’re so crazy about tasty treats and meals.

 8. Orange Tabbies Are Usually Large

 On top of being prone to weight gain, they’re also usually a bit bigger than other cats.
-While the difference isn’t extreme, they do tend to get a little taller (and sometimes wider).
-Perhaps a majority of that is because they are males who tend to be larger than females in any pattern.
+While the difference isn’t extreme, they are slightly taller (and sometimes wider).
+Perhaps most of that is because they are males who are larger than females in any pattern.

 9. Orange Tabbies Have Many Shades

-The interesting thing about an orange tabby is the fact that they can exhibit such a variety of hues, from a light cream color all the way to rich red mahogany.
-On top of the unique patterns that they can have, these different tones and hues really accentuate their features.
+The interesting thing about an orange tabby is the fact that they can exhibit such a variety of hues, from a light cream color to rich red mahogany.
+On top of the unique patterns that they can have, these different tones and hues accentuate their features.

 10. The Orange Tabby Isn’t a Particular Breed